GSA/piv-guides/_engineering/02_ssh.md

 ## SSH from Windows

-These steps use PuTTY-CAC v0.70u2, which supports Crypto API (CAPI) integration.
+These steps use PuTTY-CAC v0.70u2, which supports Cryptographic API (CAPI) integration.
 Pageant software is not required.

-1. You'll need to download [**PuTTY-CAC**](https://www.github.com/NoMoreFood/putty-cac/releases){:target="_blank"}_ to **C:\ssh\putty.exe**, or a similar folder.
+1. You'll need to download [**PuTTY-CAC**](https://www.github.com/NoMoreFood/putty-cac/releases){:target="_blank"} to **C:\ssh\putty.exe**, or a similar folder.
 Select the 32-bit or 64-bit executable, based on your Windows OS.
 You don't need the MSI Installers.
 1. Double-click on **putty.exe** to launch **PuTTY-CAC** and insert your **PIV/CAC** into your smart card reader.
 1. At the **PuTTY Configuration** window side-bar, go to **Connection &gt; SSH &gt; Certificate**.
 Click **Set CAPI Cert...**.
 ![PuTTY Configuration Window]({{site.baseurl}}/img/ssh-putty-cac-1.png){:style="float:left"}